sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 ### Network management

-An application used to manage and control network devices, ensuring proper functioning, security, and performance of the network.
+An application used to manage network infrastructure, ensuring proper functioning, security, and performance.

 ```{list-table}
 :header-rows: 1